PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 19:50:49
+Last updated: 2024-04-02 19:51:23
-Random Quote: You do not become good by trying to be good, but by finding the goodness that is already within you. - Eckhart Tolle
+Random Quote: Just as a solid rock is not shaken by the storm, even so the wise are not affected by praise or blame. - The Buddha